 - Be conscious of the market environment when building your portfolio.
 You will achieve different results if you buy during corrections, dips, bear markets, bull markets, and new market highs.
-It’s difficult to predict, but at the very least you should be aware of the market environment.
+It’s difficult to predict, but you should be aware of the market environment at the very least.

 Over the past ten years, you could have placed an infinite combination of trades on any stock.
-Some of these trades would be wildly profitable and others would would result in catastrophic losses.
-Take AAPL for example.
-In the past 12 months, you could have made 40% or lost 40% depending on your entry.
+Some of these trades would be wildly profitable, and others would result in catastrophic losses.
+Take AAPL, for example.
+In the past 12 months, you could have made 40% or lost 40%, depending on your entry.

 A quality stock pick requires a timeframe.
 When choosing a stock picking service, make sure their timeframes line up with yours.
 Investors who are approaching retirement will have different investment timeframes than those who are much younger.

-It’s important to remember that signing up for a stock picking service doesn’t excuse you of your responsibility to manage risk.
-Every investor has a different risk threshold so it’s important to have a risk management plan tailored to your personal needs.
+It’s important to remember that signing up for a stock picking service doesn’t excuse you from your responsibility to manage risk.
+Every investor has a different risk threshold, so it’s important to have a risk management plan tailored to your personal needs.
 While a young investor may be able to stomach a 20% portfolio drop, an investor approaching retirement may not.